 2017 Walk For A Cure - New York

-The GIST Cancer Research Fund announces the largest GIST Cancer event of the year.
+The GIST Cancer Research Fund announces the largest GIST Cancer event in the world.
 The 2017 Walk For A Cure will be held on Sunday, September 24 at Rockland Lake State Park, Lot 1, North Side, Congers, New York.
 There is no fee but registration is required.
-Registration begins at 9:30 AM and the Walk begins at 10:30.
+Registration begins at 9:30 AM and the Walk begins at 11:00.
 Every year between 400 to 600 patients, caregivers and GIST Doctors participate in the Walk.
 Among the GIST Doctors who will be attending are: Dr. Ron DeMatteo, Dr. Cristina Antonescu, Dr. Ping Chi and Dr. Ephraim Casper.

 Help us to spread awareness and hope!
 Give an hour for a great cause.
 Your support is needed.
 For more information, contact Robert or Tania Stutman at Robert & Tania Stutman